yesnik/rails-guides/README.md

-# rails-guides
+# Ruby on Rails guides

-Useful information about Ruby on Rails framework
+Useful information about Ruby on Rails framework.